alanvardy/alan_vardy/posts/2022/09-24-coding-contentedly.md

 ## Be kind and thank people

 It's easy to forget that people on their journeys surround us.
 Take the time to thank people when they do something good.
 It builds goodwill and encourages good behaviour.
 It costs nothing and just generally feels good.
-It practices gratitude which is enormous for preventing negative thinking.
+It's a great way to practice gratitude, which is enormous for preventing negative thinking.
 I think it might benefit the giver even more than the receiver.

 ## Finally, enjoy the journey